NFL playoff picture: Which teams are still on the road to Super Bowl LIX?

 Who is in the box seat?

-The Commanders can seal a play-off spot this week if they beat the Falcons or the Buccaneers lose to the Carolina Panthers, while they need to win and hope the Philadelphia Eagles lose to the Dallas Cowboys to keep their hopes of nicking the NFC East title alive.

-The Rams are also almost there after beating the Arizona Cardinals at SoFi Stadium on Saturday night to stay ahead of the Seattle Seahawks in the NFC West.
-LA will win the division if certain results go their way on Sunday, or they can wrap it up by beating the Seahawks next Sunday.

 Between the Falcons and the Buccaneers in the NFC South, it is neck-and-neck.
-Atlanta travel to Washington on Sunday night in a massive match with huge consequences, before hosting the Panthers on the final weekend.
+Atlanta lost to Washington on Sunday night in a massive match with huge consequences and are now on the back foot, with the Buccaneers beating the Panthers convincingly.

-The Seahawks have done their job but need favours from a number of teams on Sunday to keep their hopes of winning the NFC West alive by the time they travel to Los Angeles to face the Rams in week 18.
-Neither the Seahawks or Rams can earn a wild card spot if they don’t win the NFC West
+The Buccaneers host the Saints (5-11) on Sunday night.
+Win and they win the NFC South and are through to the playoffs.
+If they slip up, the Falcons can capitalise as they host the Panthers

 Who is still in contention?